 To avoid such a disappointing situation the order taking hours of each restaurant must be stated on the website.
-Eatoye is sensible enough to predict this situation, for each restaurant the website states the hours after which the delivery service for that restaurant will not be available.
-Whereas Foodanda seems overly optimistic about delivering 24/7, the website does not state any opening or closing hours of the restaurants.
 They like accepting all orders and then personally calling the customers to tell that the restaurant just shut down.

-While the customer service at “live chat” of both the companies is quick, offering a ‘rate this chat’ option at the end of the conversation.
+While the customer service at of both the companies is quick, offering a option at the end of the conversation.
 The answers provided by FoodPanda customer support staff were more precise.
 Eatoye needs to do some working here to train the customer serving staff at live chat.

 The restaurant lists on both the websites keep on changing; the restaurants are added and deleted on weekly basis.
 Though the addition part brings variety, we do not much like the deletion part.